-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.Snow Angels, Secrets and Christmas Cake by Sue Watson
+Purchases from these links provides a small commission to me at no extra cost to you.Snow Angels, Secrets and Christmas Cake Publication Date: Oct.
+17, 2014

 Synopsis from Goodreads:

 “For Tamsin Angel, Christmas is always the biggest and best… chic parties and a little showbiz sparkle are a must.
 This year though, things aren’t going quite as planned…

 With bailiffs suddenly at the door and her husband nowhere to be found, it looks like Christmas just got downsized.
 Moving into her sister’s one-bedroom flat, she wonders whether things will ever be the same again.